isabelleting/todo-list-test/README.md

 ## Description

 A to do list application with MIT xPro.
 Built with React and Node.js along with testing using React testing library and Jest.\
-Deployed to Firebase through Github Actions Continuous Deployment.\
+Deployed to Firebase through Github Actions CI/CD.\
 Live Demo @: https://courso-18766.firebaseapp.com/

 ## Local Installation Guidelines